israelabarca2005/Ethereum-SmartContracts/README.md

 As you can see we have set up our file pointing to our Ethereum Client Ganache which will listen on localhost (127.0.0.1) port 8545.

 Our environment and settings are now ready.
-It’s time to learn about solidity and code our first smart contract.
+Itâ€™s time to learn about solidity and code our first smart contract.

 Solidity Principles